State Supreme Court puts recreational marijuana ballot dispute on hold

 OKLAHOMA CITY — The Oklahoma Supreme Court on Tuesday put on hold a legal dispute over whether a recreational marijuana initiative will go on the Nov.
 8 statewide ballot.

-Supporters of State Question 820 sued to try to get the measure on the general election ballot.
-The state has objected.
+Supporters of State Question 820 had sued to try to get the question on the general election ballot.
+The state objected.

-The state’s high court assumed original jurisdiction, but held the matter in abeyance until the expiration of a 10-day period to file objections to either the initiative petition signatures or the ballot title.
+The state’s high court assumed original jurisdiction, but it suspended activity in the case until the expiration of a 10-day period for the filing of objections to either the initiative petition signatures or the ballot title.
 It was not immediately clear when the protest period would be begin, but supporters said it would be within the next day or so.

 Supporters say the state constitution requires the matter to go on the Nov.
-8 general election ballot, while the state contends the ballot initiative must follow the process set out by the Legislature.
+8 general election ballot, while the state contends that the ballot initiative must follow a process set out by the Legislature.

 People are also reading…